Get creative with your low carb breakfast. These grain-free carrot cake pancakes are sure to please.

 - Stir in carrots, chopped nuts and raisins.

 - Heat a large skilled over medium heat.
-Add 2 tsp or so of butter or oil and swirl to cover the bottom of the pan.
+Add 2 teaspoon or so of butter or oil and swirl to cover the bottom of the pan.

 - Cook until bottom is golden brown and top is set around the edges.
 Flip carefully and continue to cook until second side is golden brown.
 Remove from pan and keep warm on plate or baking sheet in oven, while repeating with remaining batter.